rajeevkannav/crispy-tribble/README.md

 Assuming system consists a Partner at any given time which is Partner.current_partner.
 	Partner's definination are available into `models/partner.rb`.

+By default an user object will have to columns/attributes only which are name and phone. and as per requirement Partner.current_partner = '2' needs [:nickname, :gender, :age] custom-attributes but Partner.current_partner = '1' needs only [:nickname, :gender]. further definations can be added to partner.rb

+Once in the system Partner.current_partner is available the object of model in which includes `ExtraAttributable` will have the ability to respond to required custom_attributes.

 As and when ActiveSupport::Concern `ExtraAttributable` included into any model (User in our case) and Partner.current_partner is available. then every object of User model will be able to respond to custom_attributes corresponding to its defination.

 custom_attributes will be saved into ExtraAttributes.(that's it.)